Storm drains are largely the responsibility of two Genesee County Agencies. They are:

-- Genesee County Road Commission - (810) 767-4920 - All drains adjacent to roadways used to remove surface water from roads.
+- Genesee County Road Commission - Phone: 810-767-4920 - All drains adjacent to roadways are used to remove surface water from roads.

-- Genesee County Drain Commission - Surface Water Management- (810) 732-1590 - All off road drains and large open drains designed to remove water from property and land throughout the Township.
+- Genesee County Drain Commission - Surface Water Management - Phone: 810-732-1590 - All off-road drains and large open drains designed to remove water from property and land throughout the Township.

 National Pollution Discharge Elimination System

-Grand Blanc Township is responsible for maintaining, mitigating, and preventing pollution from surface water drainage to enter water bodies near our Municipal campus located at 5371 S Saginaw St. This program is called the National Pollutant Discharge Elimination System or NPDES.
+Grand Blanc Township is responsible for maintaining, mitigating, and preventing pollution from surface water drainage to enter water bodies near our Municipal campus located at 5371 S Saginaw Street.
+This program is called the National Pollutant Discharge Elimination System (NPDES).
 Although the Township Campus is just a small part of the Township, we take our responsibility of keeping our drainage to rivers and streams protected.

-Our NPDES program is permitted through the State of Michigan Department EGLE.
+Our NPDES program is permitted through the State of Michigan Department of Environment, Great Lakes, and Energy (MI-EGLE).
 The permit requires the Township to perform the following requirements:

-VIOLATION NOTICE: Grand Blanc Township received a violation notice in early 2020 stating that we were out of compliance due to missing progress reports from 2014 - 2019.
+Grand Blanc Township received a violation notice in early 2020 stating that we were out of compliance due to missing progress reports from 2014 to 2019.
 This violation has been rectified and the missing progress reports have been turned into MI-EGLE.